Naval Fleet Auxiliary Force

-The Naval Fleet Auxiliary Force is a division of the US Navy.
-The 42 ships of the Military Sealift Command's Naval Fleet Auxiliary Force are the supply lines to U.S. Navy ships at sea.
-These ships provide virtually everything that Navy ships need, including fuel, food, ordnance, spare parts, mail and other supplies.
+The United States Navy Combat Logistics Force (CLF), formerly the Naval Fleet Auxiliary Force (NFAF), is a subordinate component of the United States Navy's Military Sealift Command.
+CLF's 39 ships are the supply lines that provide virtually everything that Navy ships at sea needs to accomplish its missions, including fuel, food, ordnance, spare parts, mail and other supplies.
 NFAF ships enable the Navy fleet to remain at sea, on station and combat ready for extended periods of time.
-NFAF ships also conduct towing, rescue and salvage operations or serve as floating medical facilities.
-All NFAF ships are government owned and crewed by civil service mariners.
+CLF ships also conduct towing, rescue and salvage operations or serve as floating medical facilities.
+All CLF ships are government owned and crewed by civil service mariners.
 Some of the ships also have a small contingent of Navy personnel aboard for operations support, supply coordination and helicopter operations.

 As a result of a 2012 reorganization, Naval Fleet Auxiliary Force was renamed Combat Logistics Force, with some of its ship categories being transferred to a new Service Support program.

 Fleet Replenishment Oilers

 Fifteen fleet replenishment oilers, the largest subset of Naval Fleet Auxiliary Force ships, provide fuel to deployed Navy ships at sea, as well as to their assigned aircraft.
 Oilers and the ships they refuel sail side by side as fuel hoses are extended across guide wires.
 Underway replenishment of fuel dramatically extends the time a Navy battle group can remain at sea.
-The fifteen ships of the oiler fleet are as follows:
+The ships of the oiler fleet are as follows:

-Ammunition Ships

-Ammunition ships supply ordnance to Navy combatants at sea, providing service through a combination of alongside transfers and vertical replenishment lifts via helicopter.
-The ammunition ships of the Auxiliary Fleet are:

 Fast Combat Support Ships

-MSC's four fast combat support ships provide one-stop shopping to the fleet for fuel, ammunition, food and other cargo.
+MSC's two fast combat support ships provide one-stop shopping to the fleet for fuel, ammunition, food and other cargo.
 These ships are especially valuable because of their speed and ability to carry all the essentials to replenish Navy ships at sea.
 MSC's fast combat support ships, formerly sailor-operated, transferred to MSC for civil service crewing beginning in 2001.